ThilinaManamgoda/kubernetes-ei/helm/integrator-with-analytics/README.md

 ##### 2. Provide configurations:

-1. The default product configurations are available at `<HELM_HOME>/integrator-analytics-conf/confs` folder.
+1. The default product configurations are available at `<HELM_HOME>/integrator-with-analytics-conf/confs` folder.
 Change the configurations as necessary.

-2. Open the `<HELM_HOME>/integrator-analytics-conf/values.yaml` and provide the following values.
+2. Open the `<HELM_HOME>/integrator-with-analytics-conf/values.yaml` and provide the following values.

-    `username`: Username of your Free Trial Subscription<br>
+    `username`: Username of your WSO2 Subscription<br>
-    `password`: Password of your Free Trial Subscription<br>
+    `password`: Password of your WSO2 Subscription<br>
     `email`: Docker email<br>
     `namespace`: Namespace<br>
     `svcaccount`: Service Account<br>